Enucleation: Making the Decision

-- pressure in the eye is high (glaucoma), indicating high risk tumour in the front part of the eye;
+- Pressure in the eye is high (glaucoma), indicating high risk tumour in the front part of the eye.

-- bleeding or cataract prevents thorough examination of the retina, with a risk that new tumour activity will grow undetected.
+- Bleeding or cataract prevents thorough examination of the retina, with a risk that new tumour activity will grow undetected.

-- other treatments have failed to destroy the cancer;
+- Other treatments have failed to destroy the cancer.

-- no other treatment is available.
+- No other eye-saving treatment is available.

 Retinoblastoma that spreads beyond the eye has very poor chance of cure, even with the most sophisticated intensive therapies.